Close Menu

 How to Use Your Summer Palette

-Start with easy pieces.
+In the summer palette, start with easy pieces.

 Pick neutral basics first.